An official website of the Alabama State government.

 Are Pass-Through Entities that elect to pay the Electing Pass-Through Entity Tax required to make estimated tax payments?

 Yes, Electing Pass-Through Entities that have an Alabama income tax liability in excess of $500 must pay estimated tax.
 An Electing Pass-Through Entity shall be subject to the provisions of §40-18-80.1, Code of Ala.
 1975, (estimated tax for corporations).
-The required installments shall be 25 percent of the required annual payment.
-Required annual payment generally means the lesser of a) 100 percent of the tax shown on the return for the taxable year, or b) 100 percent of the tax shown on the return of the corporation for the preceding taxable year.
+The required estimated quarterly payments will be 25 percent of the “required annual payment.”
+The required annual payment generally means the lessor of 100 percent of the tax shown on the return for the taxable year or 100 percent of the tax shown on the return for the preceding tax year.

 When are estimated tax payments due?